ommie189/Computer-Vision/README.md

 The topics covered are as follows:

-Hwk1 - Linear Algebra and Basic Image Maipulation
+Hwk1 - Linear Algebra and Basic Image Manipulation

-Hwk2 - Linear filters, covolution and correlation
+Hwk2 - Linear filters, convolution and correlation

 Hwk3 - Canny & Though